-Under Alternative 1, there would be no impacts on marine waters and associated marine habitats because the project would not involve any in-water construction.
-As such, there would be no construction-related increases in water turbidity levels or increases in suspended marine sediments that could affect marine habitats, including those associated with traditional aquatic resources.
+Under Alternative 1, there would be minimal impacts on marine surface waters because the project would not involve any in-water construction and construction-related vessel traffic would be minimal, as described in Section 2.3.2.
+As such, there would be no construction-related increases in water turbidity levels or increases in suspended marine sediments that could affect marine habitats or marine species, including those associated with traditional aquatic resources.
 As described further in Section 3.4, Biological Resources, the only marine species potentially affected by construction are seals and sea lions that regularly haul-out on docks and floating structures at NAVSTA Everett because they may be exposed to airborne noise.
-Construction would not affect localized crab and fish stocks.
+Construction would have negligible effects on localized crab and fish stocks.

 Based on the addition of up to 12 FFGs and the reduction of existing homeported ships, the Proposed Action may result in approximately two or three additional port security barrier openings per month compared to existing conditions.
 However, the potential additional openings would be expected to be partially offset by a reduction in openings for fuel barges, and openings would be expected to remain similar to the existing number of openings (refer to Section 2.1, Proposed Action).
 NAVSTA Everett would continue to monitor the number of openings of the port security barrier and would follow the notification procedures set in the SOPs to minimize impacts on tribal access to U&A fishing grounds and stations near NAVSTA Everett.
+As noted in Section 1.5, Scope of the Environmental Analysis, Section 1.6, Key Documents, and Section 2.1, Proposed Action, regional Navy vessel movements beyond the port security barrier in Puget Sound are evaluated holistically in the Environmental Impact Statement (EIS)/Overseas EIS for Northwest Training and Testing and, therefore, are not analyzed as part of the Proposed Action in this EA.